 2. Three letters of recommendation from persons familiar with the applicant’s intellectual achievement and potential.

-3. A sample of the applicant’s written work that demonstrates his or her ability to conduct historical research and/or the ability to analyze the work of others critically.
+3. A sample of the applicant’s written work that demonstrates their ability to conduct historical research and/or the ability to analyze the work of others critically.

 Please visit the History department’s website for information on the History Department Application